icvlahovic/wirecutter-daily-headline/README.md

 All data is scraped directly from The Wirecutter's website using Nokogiri.

 (I am not affiliated with The Wirecutter in any way; I'm merely a fan of their work who needed to build a gem for a school assignment, but I plan to build it out as I learn more!)

+UPDATED 5/23/18 - This branch of the gem is the result of my refactoring and cleaning up my code for my Flatiron School assessment.
+It runs exactly the same, but with fewer lines of code!

 ## Installation